igalbakal/idp-gen-x-ai-skills/README.md

 ## ⚡ The Bottom Line

 The software industry has plateaued on developer productivity despite massive tooling investments.
-The bottleneck isn't infrastructure automation—it's **knowledge transfer and organizational context**.
+The bottleneck isn't infrastructure automation-it's **knowledge transfer and organizational context**.

 Skills-enabled IDPs provide a breakthrough mechanism for packaging and distributing expertise at scale.
 Organizations that move quickly will gain significant competitive advantages in talent efficiency, time-to-market, and engineering scalability.